cosmosgame/save-the-world/content/cleaning-up/hakomi.md

 [Hakomi][1] started with five founding principles.
 Loving Presence was added [here][2].
 Truth and Change were added [here][3].
 This brings us to eight principles which seems like the [right number]({{\< relref "/posts/eight.md" \>}}) to me.

-These principles guide a therapist when working with a client.
-But they also can guide our lives.
-We can use them to guide us on how to do our ongoing Healing Up work.
-We also can use them as a foundation for the life practices of Wising Up.
-We can even use them for inspiration when finding our way to spirt and soul in our Waking Up work.

 ## Truth

 "Get curious about that", is a standard Hakomi invitation.
 Hakomi helps clients find their way to their core truth; their core story.
 This truth is usually too hard or scary to get to all on our own so we need help.
 And that is the place where healing can happen.
 We have to get to the deeper truth of things before we can make a change.
 We have to know our story before we can change it.
 Trying to play it safe and stay at the surface does not really work.